sevtor/modules/README.md

 ## Installation

 Use the Code->download link to get a zip archive.
-Unzip the files and upload the modules to the **webtrees** /modules_v4/ folder on your web server.
+Unzip the files and upload the modules to the **webtrees** /modules_v4/ folder on your web server. **N.B.** The corresponding new-reports.zip archive must also be installed!